B.Sc., M.Sc. Queen's (63, 65)

 The discovery of multiple planets orbiting the Pulsar PSR B1257+12 (Wolszczan & Frail, 1992), ushered in an exciting new era of astronomy.
 Nineteen years later, over 500 extra-solar planets had been discovered by a variety of techniques, including precision radial velocity measurements which have detected the majority of planets to date.
 It is to be expected that continued monitoring and increased precision will permit the detection of lower amplitude planetary signatures.
 The increase in parameters needed to model multiple planetary systems is motivating efforts to improve the statistical tools for analyzing the radial velocity data.
 Much of the recent work has highlighted a Bayesian MCMC approach as a way to better understand parameter uncertainies and degeneracies.

 I have developed (Gregory 2005, 2006, 2007, 2008, 2010) a Bayesian nonlinear model fitting program based on a new fusion MCMC algorithm.
-The algorithm incorporates parallel tempering, simulated annealing, and genetic crossover operations via a unique adaptive control system that automates the tuning of proposal distributions for efficient exploration of the parameter space even for highly correlated parameters.
+The algorithm incorporates parallel tempering, genetic crossover operations, and simulated annealing via a unique adaptive control system that automates the tuning of proposal distributions for efficient exploration of the parameter space even for highly correlated parameters.
 Each of these methods was designed to facilitate the detection of a global maximum in a fitness criteria.
 By combining all three the fusion MCMC greatly increases the probability of realizing this goal.
 When applied to the Kepler problem it acts as a powerful multi-planet Kepler periodogram which provides full Bayesian posterior parameter probability density distributions for for all the orbital elements that can be determined from precision radial velocity data.
 The various features of the algorithm makes it practical to attempt blind searches for multiple planets simultaneously.

 The samples from the parallel chains can also be used to compute the marginal likelihood for a given model (see chapter 12 of Bayesian Logical Data Analysis for the Physical Sciences) for use in computing the model marginal likelihood that is needed to compare models with different numbers of planets.
 The development of alternative robust schemes for computing the marginal likelihoods is an active research topic (Ford & Gregory 2006).
 See the text book supplement for a discussion of a new but conceptually simple method called Nested Restricted Monte Carlo (NRMC), along with a detailed comparison to two other methods in an exoplanet application.